Morphux/Documentation/Infrastructure.md

 ## Creation of a package

-- If the package is new to Morphux, the maintainer / admin create a new Git
+- If the package is new to Morphux, the maintainer / admin have to create a new Git as follow
 repository: gitpkg.morphux.org/packagename.git
 - The master branch is the dev version of the package
-- The git repository should contain the all package, sources included
+- The git repository should contain the full package, sources included
 - As soon as the maintainer / admin push the data into a branch like `version-XX.XX`, the build system automatically test the package.